edupinhata/edupinhata.github.io/_posts/2024/2024-04-01-understand-phones-analogy.markdown

 ### Other points to consider in the price

 Another point to consider is the quality of the phone material.
 If the phone is well-built with high-quality materials, it will last longer.
 It's common for an iPhone to last 5-8 years in careful hands.
 Conversely, cheaper phones may last only a year even in careful hands.
 This should be factored into your price calculations.
 Spend $1,000 on a phone that will last really well for 4-5 years, or $300 on a phone that will last for a year.
-In this example, the first option is cheaper.
+In this example, the first option is cheaper and will deliver more speed and quality in many aspects, for example, photo quality.

+### Price Benefit curve

+I could really describe the benefit to purchase something by a curve of price per benefit.